TomasHubelbauer/yarn-lock-json/README.md

 Feel free to temporarily add packages during development, but do not commit `package.json` with packages with packages unless they are actualliy utilized for the contribution's function.

+The same goes for `package-justification.md` where only actually utilized packages should be commited, too.

 See [development plan](doc/tasks.md).